GoogleCloudPlatform/community/tutorials/use-cloud-pubsub-cloud-storage-app-engine/index.md

 ## Set up

-The following instructions assume no prior set up has been done.
-Skip steps appropriately if you have already completed them.
 1. [Install the Google Cloud SDK](https://cloud.google.com/sdk/downloads) for necessary commands such as `gcloud` and `gsutil`.
-1. [Create a Pantheon account](https://console.cloud.google.com/) for use of the Cloud Platform Console.
+1. [Create a Google Cloud Platform account](https://console.cloud.google.com/) for using the Cloud Platform Console.
-1. In Pantheon, navigate to the upper header bar and [create a new project](https://cloud.google.com/resource-manager/docs/creating-managing-projects) for use as your App Engine project.
+1. In the Cloud Platform Console, [create a new project](https://cloud.google.com/resource-manager/docs/creating-managing-projects).
 Your project has a unique ID that is part of your web application url.
-If necessary, [create a billing project](https://support.google.com/cloud/answer/6288653?hl=en).
+1. Enable billing: [create a billing project](https://support.google.com/cloud/answer/6288653?hl=en).
 Learn more about billing [here](https://cloud.google.com/appengine/docs/standard/python/console/).
 1. In the command line, [set the default project](https://cloud.google.com/sdk/docs/managing-configurations) to your newly created project by running the following command:

     ```sh
     gcloud config set project [PROJECT ID]
     ```

-1. In Pantheon, click on the three-bar icon in the upper left hand corner to open the `Products & services` menu.
-Click on `Storage`.
-In the browser, create a bucket with `Multi-Regional` or `Regional` storage.
+1. In the Cloud Platform Console, [create a bucket](https://www.google.com/urlsa=D&q=https%3A%2F%2Fcloud.google.com%2Fstorage%2Fdocs%2Fcreating-buckets).
 This bucket is for storing the photos of your shared photo album.
 1. If you want collaborators on your photo album, click on the three-dots icon for your photo bucket on the right side of the screen.
 Click `Edit bucket permissions` and add the email addresses of the collaborators as `Storage Admins`.
 1. Change the photos bucket permissions to make it publicly readable so that the photos may be viewed on your website. in the command line, run: